 I LOVE the thin brick floor.
 If you want to know how to keep it clean, I don’t.
 It just gets vacuumed every now and then.
 That’s the beauty of brick.
 It doesn’t show the dirt, so it always looks clean enough.
 It absorbs the water from muddy boots and then you vacuum up the particulate stuff.
 Grab this brick on Amazon day coming up on October 13-14!

 Seagrass is also a workhorse material, both stain and water resistant.
 Super durable.
 I have it in my office, installed over concrete slab (read this post if you want to know about seagrass wall-to-wall carpet).
-These little door mats have been discontinued, but these are almost exactly the same.
+These little door mats are 18″ x 30″, but if you need a 24″ x 36″, these are almost exactly the same.

 My husband chose the antique brass nautically-inspired flush mount light fixture for this 7’6″ high space.
 Perfect.